First Baptist Church Staff

 FLOWERS FOR WORSHIP

 All are invited to provide flowers for a worship service.
-The flower chart is posted in the Narthex.
 This can be a meaningful way to memorialize a loved one or commemorate an important event and bring God’s beautiful creations into the sanctuary to enhance our spirit of praise and joy in worship.
+Please call the church office to sign up for a particular Sunday.

 Monday/Wednesday/Friday 9-1